What is Non-Direct Admission?

 Guided education planning for admission to a DPT program is offered to non-direct admission students through the Carroll Physical Therapy Bound Program.
 A PT Bound Program student participates in guided educational planning based on national data that includes identifying DPT program options, selecting an appropriate undergraduate major and prerequisite courses, and GRE exam and DPT application preparation.

-Phase I Direct Admission Application for Progression: (Current Carroll Students)
+Phase I Non-Direct Admission Application: (Current Carroll Students)

 When should I apply for progression into Phase I of the Professional Phase of the DPT Program?